 I joined Hachette Books in May 2016 and focus on acquiring narrative nonfiction and platform-driven memoir as well as pop culture and history books.
 In particular, I am drawn to books that take unexpected paths to exploring timely issues and the breadth of the American experience.
 I have edited books by Kevin Allison, host of the Risk! podcast; Holocaust survivor Steve Ross; reformed white supremacist and peace activist Christian Picciolini; and comedian Will Forte.
 Prior to coming to Hachette Books I worked at Scribner for two years, where I edited books including Baird Harper’s Red Light Run, a 2016 Barnes & Noble Discover Pick, and worked with such authors as Angela Duckworth, Kate Hennessy, Jesmyn Ward, Kevin Hazzard, Sandrone Dazieri, Erik Storey, and Kea Wilson.

 I joined Hachette Books in September 2016, having interned at Lilith Magazine, Scholastic, Foundry Literary + Media, and Cambridge University Press.
 I graduated from Skidmore College with an honors English degree in May 2016.
-At Hachette Books, I assist both Amanda Murray and Krishan Trotman with their projects, including the New York Times bestseller The Plot to Destroy Democracy by Malcolm Nance and A Speck in the Sea by John Aldridge and Anthony Sosinski.
+At Hachette Books, I assist both Amanda Murray and Krishan Trotman with their projects, including the New York Times bestsellers The Plot to Destroy Democracy by Malcolm Nance and Unnecessary Roughness by Jose Baez.